-We estimate our current cash of \$21.8 million at June 30, 2021 is sufficient to fund our operations and capital requirements through the end of 2022.
-We believe that these available funds will be sufficient to complete our Phase 2b clinical trial for IMC-1 and commence the planning of our Phase 3 study in FM for this product candidate.
-However, it is difficult to predict our spending for our product candidate prior to obtaining FDA approval.
+We estimate our current cash of \$19.2 million at September 30, 2021 is sufficient to fund our operations and capital requirements for at least the next twelve months.
+We believe that these available funds will be sufficient to complete our FORTRESS study and commence the planning of our Phase 3 study in FM for IMC-1.
+However, it is difficult to predict our spending for our product candidate prior to obtaining regulatory approval from the FDA.
 Moreover, changing circumstances may cause us to expend cash significantly faster than we currently anticipate, and we may need to spend more cash than currently expected because of circumstances beyond our control.
+For more information regarding material commitments and contingencies, please refer to Note 10 in the unaudited financial statements above.